doloopo/Darkroom-Project/README.md

 ## DEVELOPMENT SUSPENDED

-The development is suspended, until a better solution emerges out.
+The development is suspended until a better solution emerges.